 Animate holds a stable reputation as one of the largest chain shops specialized in Otaku products in Japan.
 Among Otaku people in Japan, they are widely recognized as the first place to visit when they are looking for something related to their favorite anime or manga!

 They have more than 100 locations that can be found in all 47 prefectures around Japan!
 They sell a variety of comic books and original products that are mainly featured with the latest anime and manga!

-KIDDY LAND is a fantastic shopping spot located in Harajuku area.
+KIDDY LAND is a fantastic shopping spot located in the Harajuku area.
 The catchy name attracts even world-famous celebrities who are looking for Japanese famous character’s goods.
 You can find a large collection of products that include Hello Kitty, Sanrio characters, Doraemon, Ghibli characters, and much more!
 Some products can be exclusively found only in Japan, which could be a memorable gift to take back to your country!

 11am – 7pm

-Otaku Spots for families
+Otaku Spots for Families

 Otaku spots are not something only for solo tourists.
 There are also a variety of tourist attractions that offer Otaku experiences for groups and families.
-You can have an exciting experience while letting your children learn about Japanese history or culture through informative exhibits or playing games at amusement arcade!
+You can have an exciting experience while letting your children learn about Japanese history or culture through informative exhibits or playing games at amusement arcades!

-8 min walk from JR Shinjuku station takes you to Samurai Museum, an exciting facility with a large collection of Samurai armors and enjoyable experiences.
+An 8 min walk from JR Shinjuku station takes you to Samurai Museum, an exciting facility with a large collection of Samurai armors and enjoyable experiences.
 Visitors are welcomed by incredible exhibits that include traditional Samurai armors and Japanese swords.
 Photo service is something that everyone shouldn’t miss which allows them to get a memorable photo while dressed in Samurai helmets and armor.
 Sword performance by professional actors is also popular among foreign tourists.
 It is a perfect tourist attraction not only for those who are interested in Japanese history but also for families with little children!

 10:30am – 9pm